Dimeiza/Assistants/README.md

     * You need these information.
         * Credential JSON file.
-        * Your project name.
+        * Your project ID.
-        * Product name.
+        * Device model ID.

 2. Run this command.